 Among crucial personal development tasks in life is the skill to identify and set up a relation between an individual’s highly opposite sides, and how to best create a relative and workable balance between these extremes.
 If you want to establish this balance, you are required to discover the relation(s) that exist between them.
 Persons experiencing high levels of stress could discover that they find themselves in an I-position (for example “I as always managing”), whereas at the same time some other crucial I-position (for example “I as looking for depth & meaning”) is asking for attention and fulfillment as well.
 The DSA methodology brings these I-positions together so they can learn from one another.
 They will be cooperating rather than fight another.

 What you do is not by definition fitting in with you

 It happens that for many years, people are living or working from a specific I-position that doesn’t fit them at all.
 To give you an example, a person is perceived by himself and by many others as the logical successor to a family-operated and owned company.
-Yet he senses some vague emotions of dissatisfaction, but he never really could understand where that came from.
+He senses some vague emotions of dissatisfaction, but he never really could understand where that came from.
 In cases like these, the DSA methodology can be very helpful and allows the person to become aware of, and understand the different underlying I-positions.
-Be aware though, that they are evoked, they may lead to strong emotions and expressions.
+Be aware, though, that they are evoked, they may lead to strong emotions and expressions.

 The result may be that the person discovers that earlier, never fulfilled wishes were not materialized.
-He may now understand that his chosen career path did not fit at all or that, for example, engaging in art may give new meaning to life.
+He may now understand that his chosen career path did not fit at all or that, for example, engaging in the art may give new meaning to life.